puyofan99/kaizo-snake/README.md

 # kaizo snake - what is it?
 A MS-DOS game written in 8bitworkshop.
+The snake goes fast like waiting for the moon to crush Earth.